danelahman/lograc-2022/projects/hoare-logics.md

-  - In the first instance, instead of the general (possibly) divergent while-loop combinator `WHILE B DO C`, use a terminating for-loop combinator `FOR i do C` (where you give the number of times to run the for loop as an integer literal/constant `i`).
+  - In the first instance, instead of the general (possibly) divergent while-loop combinator `WHILE B DO C`, use a terminating for-loop combinator `FOR n do C` (where you give the number of times to run the for loop as an natural number literal/constant `n`).

   - Once you have everything working for the terminating variant of WHILE (including the bullet points below), then an additional